ovainola/ovainola.github.com/_posts/2017-21-5-neural_networks_softmax.markdown

 L_i =  log \big(\sum_j e^{f_{j}} \big) -f_{y_i}
 \end{equation}

-SVM produced a score for each class, but softmax produces a propability for each class.
-Let's calculate the same example as in the last post: input vector, which has six (6) elements and in the output we have four (4) classes.
+SVM produced a score for each class, but softmax produces a probability.
+Just to see how this function works, let's calculate the same example as in the last post: input vector has six (6) elements and in the output we should have four (4) classes.

 ```python